moushicheng/core/packages/compiler-sfc/README.md

 ### High Level Workflow

-1. In facade transform, parse the source into descriptor with the `parse` API and generate the above facade module code based on the descriptor;
+1. In facade transform, parse the source into descriptor with the `parse` API and generate the above facade module code based on the descriptor; 通过parse API 解析资源 ->生成descriptor，并且基于descriptor生成上述facade module的代码

 2. In script transform, use `compileScript` to process the script.
 This handles features like `<script setup>` and CSS variable injection.
 Alternatively, this can be done directly in the facade module (with the code inlined instead of imported), but it will require rewriting `export default` to a temp variable (a `rewriteDefault` convenience API is provided for this purpose) so additional options can be attached to the exported object.